School Science Lessons

 See Platinum, RSC

-Platinum is a soft, ductile transition metal, resists most chemical agents, does not oxidize at high temperature, available as foil and wire.
+Platinum is a soft, ductile transition metal, resists most chemical agents, does not oxidize at high temperature, available as foil and has weak magnetism.

 It occurs in free elemental form placer deposits or in alloys, and is used for electrical contacts electrodes and jewellery.